Captain America: Brave New World: Post-production

 Esposito announced in July 2024 that he was portraying Seth Voelker / Sidewinder, leader of the Serpent Society, and said he would return for additional reshoots in mid-November.
 Moore originally told Esposito that he would play King Cobra, and the actor enjoyed the notion of an African-American man being called "King", but the filmmakers ultimately decided that he would portray Sidewinder instead, in part because Sidewinder is the founder of the Serpent Society in the comics.
 Some of King Cobra's characteristics from the comics were given to Sidewinder for the film.
 The remains of Tiamut—the Celestial whose emergence on Earth was halted by the Eternals in the MCU film Eternals (2021)—were also revealed to be a focus of the film's story, allowing the introduction of the fictional metal adamantium to the MCU.
 Moore said Marvel Studios had been waiting to address Tiamut's remains in a story that could make the "best use" of them.
 Onah said the prior Captain America films had been used to establish aspects of the MCU, and they felt it was interesting to introduce adamantium as a "geopolitical football".
 The film originally ended with a climactic action scene on Tiamut's remains, referred to as "Celestial Island", but this was reworked.
 A dogfight near the island featuring multiple countries was also simplified to just feature the United States and Japan.
 Onah originally filmed the sequence in a thriller-inspired style like other scenes, but they found the action needed more camera movement and intensity.
 Jóhannes Haukur Jóhannesson was revealed to be part of the cast in December, when Marvel credited the film's story to Spellman & Musson and Edwards, with the screenplay credited to Onah & Peter Glanz and Orton.
-The next month, the film's final writing credits were revealed: Edwards received screenplay credit alongside the writing teams of Spellman & Musson and Onah & Glanz, with the story credited to Edwards, Spellman, and Musson.
-Additional off-screen literary material was attributed to Michael Kastelein, Jeph Loeb, Orton, and Zeb Wells.
+The final writing credits were revealed the next month: Edwards received screenplay credit alongside Spellman & Musson and Onah & Glanz, with the story credited to the former three.
+Additional off-screen literary material was attributed to Orton.